EOSIO/eos/docs/10_utilities/fill-queue/index.md

 ### Filter all actions for all contracts

-To bypass the filtering altogether, that is, to have no filter and push all actions for all contracts, use the asterisks ‘*’ as the value for ``filtered-actions``.
+To bypass the filtering altogether, that is, to have no filter and push all actions for all contracts, use the asterisks ‘*’ as the value for `filtered-actions`.

 ```text
 filtered-actions = *
 ```

-Be aware that this configuration can fill up the memory quickly and it could stop `nodeos` as the warning message is displayed at the console when `fill-queue` is started with this configuration enabled:
+Be aware that this configuration can fill up the memory quickly and it could stop `nodeos`.
+If you use this configuration the `Fill-Queue` will also print a warning message at the console, see below for details:

 ```console
 info  2021-03-11T11:14:27.871 thread-0  fill_queue_config.hpp:84      load                 ] --filter-on * enabled.
 This can fill shared_mem, causing nodeos to stop.